Quadrifolium/TFinMedia/en-GB/20140523 当代歌坛(Modern Music Field) Part 4.md

 Your characters are much poorer than children's.
 8. TF's going to be popular, it seems that my words were always efficacious~
 9. 30,000+ comments, now know the aunties' power.
 10. Ah!
-Now every weibo will be on the Hot Weibo Chart, they are more famous, I'm sad!
+Now every post will be on the "Hot Weibo Posts Chart", they are more famous, I'm sad!

 **Type 6** -- Always thinking too much:

-1. I read many weibo about your school life, don't know if true or false, exaggerated or more serious.
+1. I read many posts about your school life, don't know if true or false, exaggerated or more serious.
 Whatever it was, I'm sorry for that, we are saying we love you, but can't protect you.
 2. Don't press them to post, they are very tired preparing for exams, shoot, training, and now attending ceremony.
 So don't press~ They will if they have time.
 Give them time to rest~ Be considerate if you love them~